 A plan that continues to gather considerable local support, growing exponentially to include many residents of Ealing, Norwood Green, Southall and London as a whole – who share Hanwell Nature’s passion to protect Warren Farm, creating a true genuine biodiversity gain for the borough.

-Given due consideration, we believe Ealing Council will embrace the plan and be able to see the benefits of keeping the land open to all for the next 200 years, whilst supporting and protecting the existing wildlife, on Warren Farm.
+Given due consideration, we believe Ealing Council will embrace our plan to give it Nature Reserve designation.
+We know they will be able to see the benefits of keeping the land open to all for the next 200 years, whilst supporting and protecting the existing wildlife, on Warren Farm.

 It would show a positive message of Ealing Council’s commitment to residents for generations to come.
 A message that demonstrates a valiant and fiercely protective stance towards the environment, biodiversity and green open spaces for all.